Axway/platform-management-docs/content/en/docs/release_notes/10_02_01_relnotes.md

 ## Platform Management 10.2.0 - 14 April 2022

-Platform Management 10.2.1 is a patch release which includes one improvement and one fixed issue.
+Platform Management 10.2.1 is a patch release which includes two improvements and one fixed issue.

-## Improvement
+## Improvements

+* Added _Enviroments_ capability tile on _Platform Home_ view for organizations with Marketplace entitlement.
 * Provided support for non-administrator role users to fetch information about teams in their organization to improve _Asset Catalog_ user experience.

 ## Fixed issue